 - Changed from very good to very bad (+0.10 or better to -0.10 or worse)

 Once again, one of the single largest contributors (1st place this month) is the “Interest Rate Spread.”
 Unfortunately, this has to do with the Federal Reserve’s interventions (reducing interest rates).
 Normally, better interest rate spreads are true leading indicators, but not so much when their presence is largely “artificial” to some degree.
 This has consistently remained a positive contributing component.
-The economists from The Conference Board indicated that the index is suggesting the U.S. economy will keep expanding for the rest of the year.
+The economists from The Conference Board indicated that the index is suggesting the accelerated growth in the U.S. economy through the spring and summer.

 Easynomics Rating Methodology: For this index, I will calculate the change in the LEI over the recent six months.
 I will convert that change into an annualized rate.
 If the annualized rate is less than zero, I will issue a “negative” rating – 3.3 percent or higher will be “positive” – anything in between will be “neutral.”